8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 Your nerves are responsible for noticing various sensations and communicating these feelings to the brain.
 When MS damages the nerves, these unusual sensations can be the result.

-When these sensations are mild, you may not need treatment.
+Mild sensations may not need treatment.
 The sensations will generally improve after a short time.
 However, you should talk to your doctor if these feelings are severe or ongoing.

 4. Balance Problems